C-Hipple/gtdbot/README.md

 ListMyPRsWorkflow
 ProjectListWorkflow

 Prune tells the workflow runner whether or not to remove PRs from the section if they're no longer relevant.
-The default is False
+The default behavior is to do nothing, and the options are:
+Delete: Removes the item from the section.
+Archive: Tags the items with :ARCHIVE: so that org functions can clean them up
+Keep: Leave existing items in the section untouched.

 ### Workflow specific configurations
-Single Repo Sync workflow takes an additional paramter, Repo.
+Single Repo Sync workflow takes an additional parameter, Repo.
 ```
 Repo: str
 ```